kieviceb/TEKBOT-WEST-WRO-FE-PANAMA/README.md

 ```
 📦 TEKBOT-WEST-WRO-FE
 ├── 📁 3D_printables # 3D models ready for printing robot components
-├── 📁 schemes # Diagrams, schematics, and other electrical plans
+├── 📁 schemes # Wiring and schematic diagram
 ├── 📁 src # Source code for robot control and challenge algorithms
-├── 📁 team photos # Photos of the team and related activities
+├── 📁 team photos # Photos of the team
-├── 📁 vehicle photos # Pictures of the robot at different stages and views
+├── 📁 vehicle photos # Pictures of the robot at different views
-├── 📁 video # Videos of testing, demos, and competition runs
+├── 📁 video # Video of testing competition runs
 ├── 📄 README.md # Main project documentation and overview
 ```
 ---